hannotify/javas-concurrency-journey-continues/sections/1-intro.md

 * Code in IDE checked out to the right Git tag (`0-demo-start`)
 * Cmd+F1 to switch from mirror to extend
 * Logitech Spotlight ready to go
+* For JavaLand: short & succinct plz, you need to finish a bit earlier than 46:00

 *Intro*